 - 10.1 The accuracy of the markings and installations for athletics facilities under Rules 2 and 11.2 of the Technical Rules shall be checked by an appropriately qualified surveyor who shall furnish appropriate certificates together with details of any check measurements made to the relevant body and/or the facility owner or operator.
-They shall be given full access to stadium plans and drawings and the latest measurement report for the purpose of this verification. - 10.2 For Track and Field Events in competitions under paragraphs 1.1, 1.2, 1.3 and 1.6 of the International Competition definition, all measurements shall be made with a calibrated steel tape or bar or with a scientific measuring device.
+They shall be given full access to stadium plans and drawings and the latest measurement report for the purpose of this verification. - 10.2 For Track and Field Events in competitions under paragraphs 1. (a), (b), (c) and 2. (a), (b) of the World Rankings Competition definition, all measurements shall be made with a calibrated steel tape or bar or with a scientific measuring device.
 The steel tape, bar or scientific measuring device shall be manufactured and calibrated according to international standards.
 The accuracy of the measuring equipment used in the competition shall have been verified by an appropriate organisation accredited by the national measurement authority.

-At competitions other than those held under paragraphs 1.1, 1.2, 1.3 and 1.6 of the International Competition definition, fibreglass tapes may also be used.
+At competitions other than those held under paragraphs 1. (a), (b), (c) and 2. (a), (b) of the World Rankings Competition definition, fibreglass tapes may also be used.